128technology/docs/docs/sec_firewall_filtering.md

 ![Reorder menu](/img/bpf_image6.png)

 :::note
-The number of rules and the filtering operation is resource intensive and may impact performance.
+The number and complexity of rules will have an impact on forwarding performance.
 :::

 #### Configure from the PCLI: